alpha-bytes/zs50-content/lectures/week5.md

 ![yaBasic](https://media.giphy.com/media/l4pTj6EUhKRklNh4Y/giphy.gif)

 We've only touched on the things you can do with the standard REST API.
 To learn more check out the full documentation and/or spend some time tinkering via Workbench or your command-line tool of choice.
-Just make sure you're not logged-into an end-user prod instance - tinkering tends to be frowned upon in those orgs 😛.
+Just make sure you're not logged into a customer prod instance - tinkering tends to be frowned upon in those orgs 😛.

 #### Outbound Http in Apex
 We have explored how to access the standard Salesforce REST API.
 Now, let's switch gears and see how we can access *any* API from inside the Salesforce runtime, via Apex.
 Salesforce makes this a relatively simple exercise, by way of `Http`, `HttpRequest` and `HttpResponse` classes we first caught a glimpse of last week in the `System` namespace.